Digital healthcare in Belgium

 2. The ehealth platform recognises the interoperability and technical compliance of the MD with the Belgian healthcare system

-3. The RIZIV-INAMI may allow temporary or permanent reimbursement of the MD
+3. The RIZIV-INAMI may allow temporary (for innovative devices) or permanent reimbursement of the MD

 More information here